aamnah/notes/expo/expo-react-native-turtle-standalone-local-build.md

 ---
-title: Building Standalone Expo React Native apps locally
+title: Building Standalone Expo React Native apps locally with Turtle CLI
 description: Use turtle to build standalone apps on local machine and for Continuous Integration (CI) setups
 date: 2020-06-04
 lastmod: 2020-07-02